ZarseemDyartes/QED-TDDFT-Simulations/README.md

 For more information on the project, please see the uploaded paper and presentation.

-Within each folder, a README.md file can be found that details the different jobs submitted.
+Within each folder, a README.md file details the different jobs submitted.

 All data has been collected on the HPC of and with the support of Lawrence Berkeley National Laboratory.